South River, Ontario: Attractions and activities

 South River is the access point for another tourist attraction: dog sledding on the North Algonquin Dog Sled Trail.
 Park permits are required.

 A popular swimming spot is Eagle Lake Narrows, which is served by a general store that rents canoes.
 The Hockey Opportunity Camp, for boys and girls from 7 – 16 years old, is also on Eagle Lake.

 The Swift Canoe and Kayak Factory has been in South River since 1989.
 It employs about twenty people.
 In the summer, Swift canoes are for sale next to the Tourist Information centre.
 There are many locations for freshwater fishing for smallmouth bass, whitefish, pickerel, rainbow trout, speckled trout, brook trout, lake trout, splake, ling perch and smelt.

-There is a golf course, the Eagle Lake Golf and Country Club, originally built on the Erven farm in 1976 by Lyle Thorne, was purchased by the St. Onge family in 1986. which after decades as a nine-hole course, it began expanding.
+There is a golf course, the Eagle Lake Golf and Country Club, originally built on the Erven farm in 1976 by Lyle Thorne, and then purchased in 1977 by his cousin Ronald Thorne.
+The golf course was then purchased by the St. Onge family in 1986. which after decades as a nine-hole course, it began expanding.
 In 2019 adding two more holes, bringing it to a 12-hole course.

 The town has a public library.